Tetramatrix/doxmyipwindowstool/Readme.md

 Windows XP/Vista/7 may requires .net framework v4.6.1.
 Also Windows may requires Visual Studio 2015 redistributable x86 because the application is compiled for x86 platform.

 6. Todo
-6.1 Browser window is too small on Windows tablet.
-Current workaround is to right-click application open properties open Compatibility and enable Disable display scaling on high DPI settings.
+6.1 JS hangs on Windows tablet.

 7. Changelog
 02.08.2016 Initial release